tsuna-can/new-tab-page/README.md

 # New tabe page for Chrome

-Detfault start page for Chrome to use `Vimium`.
+Default start page for Chrome to use `Vimium`.

 ![](./images/new-tab-page.png)